 More often, acne causes atrophic scarring, which can be unsightly and permanent without proper treatment.
 The deeper the dip created by your scarring, the more difficult it is to treat.
 Your treatment depends on the severity and depth of your acne scars.
-Your New York City dermatologist can help guide you through diagnosing your acne scars and picking a treatment that’ll be most successful.
+Your New York City dermatologist can help guide you through diagnosing your acne scars and picking a treatment that will be most successful.

 Acne Scarring Prevention

-Instead, you should see your NY dermatologist at the first sign of acne to be diagnosed and receive the most effective preventative treatment for acne and acne scars.
-This is an important first step no matter what stage your acne is in because you’ll need to treat existing acne to prevent further scarring before treating old scars.
+Prevention of new blemishes in conjunction with scar treatment gives your face the best chance to reduce permanent damage.
+Seeing your NY dermatologist is an important first step no matter what stage your acne is in because you’ll need to treat existing acne to prevent further scarring before treating old scars.

 Acne Scarring Treatment

 Acne scarring is common and a real problem for many people of all ages.
 The scars can cause self-confidence issues and depression.
 But acne and acne scars can be treated.

-Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
+Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
-Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.Locations: Manhattan Dermatology (Upper East Side) 983 Park Ave, Ste 1D1, NY 10028
+Only a trained, experienced board certified dermatology doctor or pediatric dermatologist could determine an accurate diagnosis and proper treatment.Locations: Manhattan Dermatology (Upper East Side) 983 Park Ave, Ste 1D1, NY 10028

 (212) 427-8750 Manhattan Dermatology (Midtown) 56 W 45th St, Ste 819, NY 10036